eclipse-archived/ceylon-lang.org/documentation/1.2/reference/tool/project.md

-Also the special treatment of the `ROOT` sub directory by default can be changed using the `--resource-root` option and passing it the name of the folder you want to treat aa "root" instead,
+Also the special treatment of the `ROOT` sub directory by default can be changed using the `--resource-root` option and passing it the name of the folder you want to treat as "root" instead,

 ### The `script` directory